mlengy/photo-pre-process/README.md

 #### Utility scripts to assist in renaming and generating metadata files for digital photos.

+I created this utility to suit my own personal digital photography workflow.
+It probably won't work for you.
+Feel free to fork and modify to suit your needs.

 ## Requirements

 This script requires Python 3.9.